Lead service line: United States

-As of 2019, federal regulations in the United States specify an "action level" for lead at 0.015 mg/L. A public water system is required to monitor its water supply at customer locations.
+The "Lead and Copper Rule Improvements" regulation, issued by the United States Environmental Protection Agency (EPA) in October 2024, specifies an "action level" for lead at 0.010 mg/L. A public water system is required to monitor its water supply at customer locations.
 If more than 10% of tap water samples exceed the lead action level (or the copper action level of 1.3 ppm), the supplier must take additional steps to control corrosion.
 Other actions may include installation of treatment, checking of source water, removal of lead-containing plumbing, and public education.
-If corrosion control and monitoring of source water measures fail to keep lead exposure under the action level, water utilities must initiate a lead service line replacement program with at least 7% of total lead service lines identified at the beginning of the program to be replaced annually.
+The 2024 regulation also requires public water systems to remove all lead pipes within ten years.

 Uruguay

 Uruguay set the lead exposure of drinking water to 0.05 mg/L in 2000 through Decree 315/94, 2nd edition.
 It also banned lead water pipes and fittings in 2004.
 The country set new standards in 2011 through Decree 375/11 to lowered exposure level to 0.03 mg/L and to achieve 0.01 mg/L level by 2021.